Helping tamariki reach their full potential

-Behavioural needs is covered in the following Tuituia domains:
+Behavioural needs are covered in the following Tuituia domains:

-Play, recreation, and community needs is covered in the following Tuituia domains:
+Play, recreation and community needs are covered in the following Tuituia domains:

-Emotional needs is covered in the following Tuituia domains:
+Emotional needs are covered in the following Tuituia domains:

 Education or training needs

-Education or training needs is covered in 2 key Tuituia domains:
+Education or training needs are covered in 2 key Tuituia domains:

-Health needs is covered in the following Tuituia domains:
+Health needs are covered in the following Tuituia domains:

 Needs relating to any disability